 |9/11||Financial Crisis (2008)|

-Since COVID’s impact is much more significant and more substantial, it is questionable if and when business travel will recover.
+Since COVID’s impact is much more significant, it is questionable if and when business travel will recover.
 Therefore, a concentration on holiday and VFR travel makes perfect sense.

 New Routes, new Aircraft, new Networks